HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 Sometimes there are files that are signed by 2 certificates, aka double signed files.

-When FilePublisher level is used, WDAC creates rules for both of the intermediate certificates of those files, and each rule will have a singer assigned to it.
+When FilePublisher level is used, WDAC creates rules for both of the intermediate certificates of those files, and each rule will have a signer assigned to it.
 If the file is either User mode only or Kernel mode only, then 2 Signers will be created for it, one for each certificate.

 Depending on Kernel or use mode, 2 Allowed Signers are created for the file in either UMCI or KMCI Signing scenario sections.